haewoon/image-crop-analysis/README.md

 This is a forked repo for Lab: Twitter's image cropping algorithm in Week 1, IS457 - Fairness in Socio-technical Systems.
 The goal is to replicate [the tweet that first reported Twitter's harmful image cropping algorithm](https://twitter.com/bascule/status/1307440596668182528).

-The original code is from [Twitter research repo] (https://github.com/twitter-research/image-crop-analysis).
+The original code is from [Twitter research repo](https://github.com/twitter-research/image-crop-analysis).

 # Instructions